Premier League: Arsenal v Watford

 The highest ranked side they’ve come up against in that stretch is Brighton in fifth.

-Arsenal may appear to be consistent under Arteta, but the data reads a different way.
+Arsenal may appear to be consistent under Mikel Arteta, but the data reads a different way.

 Instead, I’m turning my attention to the shot markets.
 Whether Arsenal create ‘big’ chances in games or not, what’s certain is they like to have a pop at goal when they can.